 First, some background.
 WorkHuman — the concept that you bring your whole self to work — is more of a movement than a conventional conference.

 And this movement is growing!
-According to Globoforce, the recognition and rewards company that pioneered WorkHuman back in 2015, attendance has grown by 500% over the past four conferences.
+According to Globoforce, (now named WorkHuman), the recognition and rewards company that pioneered this conference back in 2015, attendance has grown by 500% over the past four conferences.